How to Roast a Leg of Lamb

-There are also certain kitchen tools which will be essential for cooking and preparing your leg of lamb.
+There are also certain kitchen tools that will be essential for cooking and preparing your leg of lamb.
 You will need a large roasting tray, a carving knife and fork and ideally a proper tray on which to carve and perhaps even serve the meat.

 How to Prepare a Leg of Lamb for the Oven

 It is important to add additional flavourants and seasonings to your leg of lamb before you put it in to the oven.
 Very often, small pieces of rosemary and garlic will be stuffed in to small piercings on the skin of the lamb.
 This is an excellent way of achieving the desired result but it can lead to burned garlic or rosemary adding a little bit of bitterness to parts of the meat.
 This similar idea is much quicker and eliminates the risk of burning.

 - 2 tsp fresh rosemary leaves, finely chopped